aa-rodriguezv/ACME_compensation_system/README.md

 ### Step by Step

 1. First step was finding out a way to store the values for compensation.
 A Dictionary was the structure chosen, because of the ease of access.
-In order to summarize, the compensation was divided into **'WEEKDAY'**, for Monday to Friday, and **'WEEKEND'** for Saturday and Sunday.
+In order to summarize, the compensation was divided into **'WEEKDAY'**, for Monday through Friday, and **'WEEKEND'** for Saturday and Sunday.
+Each value is another dictionary, that includes the first hour of the intervals (**'00', '09', ''18**) and the value corresponds to the dollars that need to be paid for that interval.

 ### Testing